Magit-Section Developer Manual

 If it turns out inside BODY that the section is empty, then magit-cancel-section can be used to abort and remove all traces of the partially inserted section.
 This can happen when creating a section by washing Git’s output and Git didn’t actually output anything this time around.

-Function: magit-insert-heading &rest args
+Function: magit-insert-heading [child-count] &rest args

 Insert the heading for the section currently being inserted.